Potato and Leek Soup is on Sweet Caramel Sunday, so get your soup spoon read!

 Published in May 2018, updated in April 2019 with new recipe car (original recipe)

 If you like this recipe another one you might be interested in checking out is this Minestrone soup, it is a delicious and colourful soup that is packed with veggies.
 You can get the recipe for that dish here.

-Or, if you want noodles, but not a soup type bowl of them, this Brown Rice Noodle Stir fry with Pork and mixed veggies is an awesome and delicious option which also freezes and reheats well!
+Or, if you want noodles, but not a soup type bowl of them, this Brown Rice Noodle Stir fry is an awesome and delicious option which also freezes and reheats well!
 (Perfect for work lunches).
 That recipe can be found here.

 If noodles are not your thing today, why not try something completely different and in that case, I would recommend this super awesome vegetarian Artichoke and Blue cheese pizza or if pasta is more your thing, you could try this Mushroom Spaghetti which sometimes has me dreaming about it, when I should (scratch that, could) be doing more productive things.

 If this type of dish is right up your alley, you might also want to add my Lemon and Garlic Roasted Chicken with Cous Cous Salad to your recipe book and you can find that recipe here.

 But hey, if you also just want to have a drool over some damn good looking pizzas, then check my Pizza and flatbread ideas board.

 Let me know if you give this dish a whirl, I would love to know what you think.
 If you share a picture on instagram use the hashtag #sweetcaramelsunday I would love to check it out xx